amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 **Advanced**

 **Theme.** Select the theme which will be used to style the appearance of your Instagram feed.
-You can edit the theme or create a new one from **Instagram Feed WD > Themes** page.
+You can edit the theme or create a new one from **Instagram Feed > Themes** page.

 **Feed Media Resolution.** Choose the resolution of the media on your Instagram feed.
 You can select one of the following options: